covalent bonding

 Covalent bonding

 Covalent bonding as you learned in your gcse chemistry lessons involves the sharing of a pair of electrons.
 The two atoms involved in forming a covalent bond are held together by the electrostatic attraction of the positively charged nuclei and the negative charges on the shared pair of electrons.
-Covalent bonding usually but not always occurs between non-metal elements.
+Covalent bonding usually but not always occurs between non-metal elements, this is outlined in the image below:

 A covalent bond involves the sharing of a pair of electrons.
 There is electrostatic attraction between the nuclei and the shared electrons.

-Reactive non-metals are mostly found in groups 5, 6 and 7 of the periodic table so this means that their outer electron shells are almost full; so when these react they will gain electrons and this will results in them having full outer electron shells or a noble gas p6 electron configuration in their outer electron sub-shell.
+Reactive non-metals are mostly found in groups 5, 6 and 7 of the periodic table so this means that their outer electron shells are almost full; so when these non-metal elements react they will gain electrons which will result in them having full outer electron shells or a noble gas np6 electron configuration in their outer electron sub-shell.

 Most covalent substances consist of small molecules (a molecule is simply a small group of atoms).
 Covalent substances are often described as having a molecular structure.
-Ammonia is a covalent substance you first met in gcse chemistry; it is a small molecule made up of only 4 atoms; one atom of nitrogen and 3 atoms of hydrogen.
-Its chemical formula is NH3.
-It is a covalent compound since it contains only non-metals.
+Ammonia for example is a covalent substance you first met in gcse chemistry; it is a small molecule made up of only 4 atoms; one atom of nitrogen and 3 atoms of hydrogen.
+Its molecular formula is NH3 and it is a covalent compound since it contains only non-metal elements.

 Ammonia